verilog-to-routing/vtr-verilog-to-routing/CONTRIBUTING.md

 Great!
 Submitting bug-fixes and features is a great way to improve VTR.
 See the guidlines for [submitting code](#submitting-code-to-vtr).

+### How do I build the documentation?
+The documentation can be built by using the command `make html` in the `$VTR_ROOT/doc` directory.
+More information on building the document can be found on the [README on the GitHub](https://github.com/verilog-to-routing/vtr-verilog-to-routing/tree/master/doc).

 ## The Details

 ### Enhancing Documentation